dltxio/idem-old/README.md

 ```

 ## Verify these claims
-These claims are then verified by a third party KYC vendors who return an X-509 SSL certificate signed JSON object that can the be used again.
-Each vendor has a different process for onboarding and the app will maintin these different business requirements.
+These claims are then verified by a third-party KYC vendors who return an X-509 SSL certificate signed JSON object that can then be used again.
+Each vendor has a different process for onboarding and the app will maintain these different business requirements.

-## Implmentation on third party sites
+## Implementation on Third-Party sites
-### Step 1:  Onboarding on Third Party Sites
+### Step 1:  Onboarding on Third-Party Sites

 The exchange creates a unique URL with the mime `id://` with the claims the exchange requires for